There are many ways of how to draw a rose head or a complete rose.

 This is one of the typical features that you notice when you’re learning how to draw a rose head.

-At this stage the picture is a grotesque rough sketch rather than drawing, but as you proceed the shape of the rose will slowly emerge.
+At this stage, the picture is a grotesque rough sketch rather than a drawing, but as you proceed the shape of the rose will slowly emerge.

 When you draw larger petals, those petals that are opened, the rose head begins to get its typical shape.